georgejmx/georgejmx/README.md

 # georgejmx

+Playful junior developer

+## Personal site

-Enter the fractalverse; my personal website
+Enter the fractalverse

-## How to build and run
+### How to build and run

 - Build frontend
     - `cd frontend`.
 Run `npm install`, followed by `npm run build`.
 This uses